Pronatos treats

 Functional Hallux Limitus that prevents the movement of the big toe can come at a very early age.

-THESE INCONVENIENCES ARE CORRECTED WITH STRETCHPOWER
+THESE INCONVENIENCES ARE CORRECTED WITH STRETCHPOWER and PRONATOS

-- Hallux Valgus/ Hallux Rigidus is due to the fact that the big toe does not come up when walking.
-It starts with Hallux Limitus which we can effectively treat, if it is allowed to continue it becomes a more difficult condition to treat with Hallux Valgus where the toe begins to pull outward towards the other toe or Hallux Rigidus where the big toe’s basic joint magpie begins to be stressed and solidified.
-But we can still get rid of the root cause and the condition can improve.
+- Hallux Valgus/ Hallux Rigidus is because the big toe does not come up when walking.
+It starts with Functional Hallux Limitus, which we can effectively treat; if it is allowed to continue, it becomes a more complex condition to treat with Hallux Valgus, where the toe begins to pull outward towards the other toe or Hallux Rigidus, where the big toe’s joint (MTP1) begins to be stressed and arthrosified.
+But we can still eliminate the root cause and improve the condition.

 - Back pain comes from the arches of the foot collapsing and producing different lengths of legs and twists that compensate upwards to the pelvis and back.